4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Future Trends

-\subsubsection{Dataset enriching}
+The velocity measurement ability based on Doppler effect makes the 4D mmWave radar a unique sensor.
+Separating point clouds from static and dynamic empowers applications such as object detection, semantic segmentation, localization, and so on.
+Existing research has already made certain explorations into the utilization of Doppler information, but there are still great potential of it.
+For example, Doppler-based multiple object tracking may achieve higher accuracy than traditional methods.
+Besides, Doppler information is also an indispensable feature in network designing.
+Related architectures such as Doppler-based attention can promote better feature extraction of the scene.

+\subsection{Dataset Enriching}

-Same as all other data-driven research areas, the datasets of 4D mmWave radars play a significant role in correlating studies.
-Existing datasets containing 4D mmWave radars are relatively rare.
-Data formats and scenario richness are two main fields waiting for expansion.
+As with all other data-driven research domains, datasets pertaining to 4D mmWave radars play a significant role in facilitating related studies.
+Though as Section \ref{Sec:Datasets} illustrates, there are already several datasets dedicated in 4D mmWave radar, the scale of each dataset and the standardization of 4D mmWave radars are still two main concerns about dataset.